castle-keep/oss-inventory/README.md

 - Inventory - For HQ admin having an access to Inventory
 - Sales - Possible usage for fulfiller or sales rep creating sales order for dealers
 - Modules: Inventory, Purchases, Sales, Manufacturing, Invoicing, Website, Barcode
+- Odoo.sh
+  - Need subscription code
+  - Use for on-premise development
+  - Need to setup mail server
+  - Tightly integrated in Github
+  - Daily Backup is enabled (Manual/Auto)
+  - We can use our own db (psql)
+  - Usable if customization is needed, like adding fields or other biz logic

 ## 2. InvenTree